brian6484/CSKnowledge/Operating System/Linux/Memory/Linux Virtual Memory.md

 If program actively uses more memory than its RAM, Linux moves the less-used memory pages from RAM to swap space(disk).
 This makes space in RAM for active pages but swap space is mmuch slower than RAM.

+in inactive list is there inactive anonymous and just inavtive pages?
+Yes, the Linux kernel essentially separates the **Inactive** list into two main categories, which correspond directly to the types of memory pages we've discussed:

+1.  **Inactive Anonymous Pages**
+2.  **Inactive File-Backed Pages**

+The single "Inactive" category you often see in simplified explanations is actually composed of these two distinct lists, which the kernel treats differently for memory management.

+***

+## The Two Inactive Lists

+The kernel maintains these two lists so it can efficiently decide how to free the RAM when necessary.

+### 1. Inactive Anonymous Pages (Swappable) 💾

+These pages hold the unique data of a running program (like heap and stack).

+* **Action for Reclamation:** If the kernel needs to free the RAM occupied by an inactive anonymous page, it **must be written to swap space** on the disk first.
+This is because the data has no other copy saved anywhere else.
+* **Likelihood of Swap:** High.
+Anonymous pages are the primary target when the kernel needs to increase the amount of available RAM.

+### 2. Inactive File-Backed Pages (Discardable) 📜

+These pages hold data that was read from a file on a filesystem (the Page Cache).

+* **Action for Reclamation:**
+    * If the page is **clean** (the data in RAM is an exact match for the data on disk), the kernel can simply **discard** the page, making the RAM free instantly.
+If the data is needed later, it can be re-read from the file on disk.
+    * If the page is **dirty** (the data in RAM has been modified but not yet saved to the file), the kernel must first **write the page back to the original file** on disk before the RAM can be freed.
+* **Likelihood of Swap:** These pages are not typically "swapped" to the swap file/partition.
+Instead, they are simply **reclaimed** (thrown away or written back to the *file* they came from), which is often a faster operation than using the general swap area.

+In summary, the kernel uses the **Inactive** status to identify pages that are "cold" (not recently used), and then uses the distinction between **Anonymous** and **File-Backed** to decide whether to save the page to swap or save it back to its original file (or just discard it).

 4) When both RAM + Swap run out
 Then the OOM Killer chooses processes to kill to free memory.
 It often targets the biggest memory hog (process that uses a lot of RAM) or process with